Department of Physics

 BENJAMIN HUNT, Associate Professor of Physics – Ph.D., Cornell University; Carnegie Mellon, 2015–

-TINA KAHNIASHVILI, Associate Research Professor of Physics – Ph.D., Russian Academy of Sciences; Carnegie Mellon, 2010–
+TINA KAHNIASHVILI, Research Professor of Physics – Ph.D., Russian Academy of Sciences; Carnegie Mellon, 2010–

-JYOTI KATOCH, Assistant Professor or Physics – Ph.D., University of Central Florida; Carnegie Mellon, 2018–
+JYOTI KATOCH, Associate Professor or Physics – Ph.D., University of Central Florida; Carnegie Mellon, 2018–

 VLADYSLAV KOZII, Assistant Professor of Physics – Ph.D., Massachusetts Institute of Technology; Carnegie Mellon, 2022–

-BARRY B. LUOKKALA, Teaching Professor of Physics; Director of Undergraduate Laboratories, Department of Physics – Ph.D., Carnegie Mellon University; Carnegie Mellon, 1988–
+BARRY B. LUOKKALA, Teaching Professor of Physics – Ph.D., Carnegie Mellon University; Carnegie Mellon, 1988–

 SARA A. MAJETICH, Professor of Physics – Ph.D., University of Georgia; Carnegie Mellon, 1990–

-RACHEL MANDELBAUM, Professor of Physics – Ph.D., Princeton University; Carnegie Mellon, 2011–
+RACHEL MANDELBAUM, Professor of Physics; Interim Department Head, Department of Physics – Ph.D., Princeton University; Carnegie Mellon, 2011–

 CURTIS A. MEYER, Professor of Physics; Associate Dean, Mellon College of Science – Ph.D., University of California, Berkeley; Carnegie Mellon, 1993–